 A few years ago, I packed all my stuff from my 16m2 apartment, and I moved my stuff into another room of about the same size.
 This feels like I’m going to college all over again!

 It reminded me of all the things that I wanted to buy when I first moved into my college dorm, what I needed, and what I didn’t touch at all.

-It brought back all the memories of how I was able to manage my room design to create the best space-saver layout possible.
+It brought back all the memories of how I was able to manage my room design to create the best space-saving layout possible.
 What I learned was that how you did your dorm decor helped your college-student life.

 In this post, I will help you by outlining 11 critical and essential items for your college dorm or apartment.
 Especially if space is limited, these are the items for you!

 When you go to college, dorm rooms are your everything!
 It’s your all-in-one space – study area, sleeping area, dining, etc.

 Despite the small space, your dorm room will be your home away from home.
 So you need to make sure that your college dorm room will bring out the best college experience you can have.